yegor256/blog/static/papers.md

 It's a full list of academic publications under my name, conference proceedings, journals, patents, etc.
-This is basically everything that was written and published by myself outside of this blog (in chronological order):
+This is basically everything that was written and published by myself outside of this blog
+(in chronological order):

+Find me at [Google Scholar](http://scholar.google.ru/citations?user=cYmXh60AAAAJ) too.

 [Method and Software of NetBout](https://www.google.com/patents/US20120117164)<br/>
 US patent application 12/943,022<br/>